Register now for the AMP/BBRC/AMA Fall Workshop

 17. “People Not Pageviews: Why Relationships Are Key To Building Your Blog, Brand, or Business,” Javacia Harris Bowser, Founder, See Jane Write

 Virginia Jones of Virginia Jones Photography was the speaker at the September Alabama Media Professionals meeting.

 Virginia is also a blogger who posts pictures of people, landmarks, buildings, and other subjects about Birmingham.

 Through her daily blog, she has met people all over the world.
 She gave tips on how to build a successful blog and build an audience.

 or her website at www.virginiajonesphotography.com.

 AMP Pitches for NFPW Conference in 2017

-The NFPW Board met in Birmingham in March for the annual meeting.
-During their visit, past AMP president Elaine Miller, in an effort to make Birmingham the city for the NFPW National Conference in 2017, she highlighted the amenities and attractions the city has to offer.
+The NFPW Board met in Birmingham in March for its spring meeting.
+During their visit, past AMP president Elaine Miller, in an effort to make Birmingham the city for the NFPW National Conference in 2017, highlighted the amenities and attractions the city has to offer.